margauuuuuxx/42-push_swap/README.md

                                             │
                                             ▼
                                  ┌─────────────────────────────┐
-                                 │  STEP 5: Sort Remaining 3   │
+                                 │  STEP 5: Sort Remaining     │
+                                 │  ★ LIS elements stay in A!  │
+                                 │  Sort remaining ≤3 elements │
                                  │  Use optimal 3-element sort │
-                                 │  in Stack A                 │
                                  └──────────┬──────────────────┘
                                             │
                                             ▼
                                  ┌─────────────────────────────┐
                                  │  STEP 6: Push Back from B   │
-                                 │  While B is not empty:      │ │  1.
-Find max element in B   │
+                                 │  ★ For size ≤ 100:          │
+                                 │    Simple max-based push    │
-                                 │  2.
-Calculate rotation cost │
+                                 │  ★ For size > 100:          │
-                                 │  3.
-Rotate to top           │
+                                 │    Cost-based insertion     │
-                                 │  4.
-Push to A (pa)          │
+                                 │    with optimal rotations   │
                                  └──────────┬──────────────────┘
                                             │
                                             ▼